-The following table sets out kinds of decisions that are reviewable decisions.
+Table 7 below sets out kinds of decisions that are reviewable decisions.
 For each kind of decision, it also sets out the relevant provision of the Act, and the affected person in relation to that kind of decision.

-Table of reviewable decisions Item For a decision made under the affected person is 1 to refuse an application for accreditation or renewal of accreditation section 11 the applicant 2 to grant accreditation in respect of one or more prescribed activities section 11 the applicant 3 to impose conditions on accreditation relating to the prescribed activity or class of prescribed activity that may be undertaken section 13C the accredited person 4 to suspend a person's accreditation section 14 the accredited person 5 to cancel a person's accreditation section 14 the accredited person 6 to disqualify a person from applying for renewal of accreditation for a specified period section 14 the disqualified person
+Table Table of reviewable decisions ltem For a decision made under the affected person is 1 to refuse an application for accreditation or renewal of accreditation section 11 the applicant 2 to grant accreditation in respect of one or more prescribed activities section 11 the applicant 3 to impose conditions on accreditation relating to the prescribed activity or class of prescribed activity that may be undertaken section 13C the accredited person